 - In another bowl, combine eggs, oil, and vanilla; stir in the apples.

-- Combine the two mixtures and spread in a pan.
+- Combine the two mixtures and spread them in a pan.

 - Bake for 55 minutes.